catlee/aosa-volume2/raw/mailman/mailman.rst

 One problem with this though was that mixing moderation and modification in the same pipeline became problematic.
 The handlers had to be sequenced in the pipeline just so, or unpredictable or undesirable things would happen.
-Sometimes, you might just want to moderate the message without modifying it, or vice versa.
-So in Mailman 3, we've split these two operations into separate subsystems.
+Sometimes it was desirable to moderate the message without modifying it, or vice versa.
+In Mailman 3, these two operations have been split into separate subsystems.

-In Mailman 3, the LMTP runner parses the messages bytes into a message object tree and creates an initial metadata dictionary for the message.
+As described previously, the LMTP runner parses an incoming byte stream into a message object tree and creates an initial metadata dictionary for the message.
 It then enqueues these to one or another queue directory.
 Some messages may be *email commands* (e.g. to join or leave a mailing list, to get automated help, etc.)  which are handled by a separate queue.
 Most messages are postings to the mailing list, and these get put in the *incoming* queue.
 The incoming queue runner processes each message sequentially through a *chain* consisting of any number of *links*.
 There is a built-in chain that most mailing lists use, but even this is configurable.

-Each link in the chain contains three pieces of information: a rule name, an action, and a parameter for the action.  *Rules* are simple pieces of code which gets passed the typical three parameters, the mailing list, the message object, and the metadata dictionary.
-Rules are not supposed to modify the message, and make and return just a binary decision.
-Did the rule match or not?
+Each link in the chain contains three pieces of information: a rule name, an action, and a parameter for the action.  *Rules* are simple pieces of code which gets passed the typical three parameters: the mailing list, the message object, and the metadata dictionary.
+Rules are not supposed to modify the message; they just make a binary decision and return a boolean, answering the question "did the rule match or not"?
 There are rules for recognizing pre-approved postings, for catching mail loops, and for recognizing various conditions which allow or disallow a posting.
 It's important to note that the rule itself does not dispose of a disallowed posting, it just indicates whether the condition to disallow it matched or not.
 Each rule that matches gets added to a list in the metadata dictionary, and each rule that misses gets added to a different list.
 That way, later on, Mailman will know exactly which rules matched and which ones missed.

-The central chain-processing loop then calls each rule in turn, and if the rule matches, it executes the chain link's action.
-Most links defer action until later, which has the effect of grouping the moderation rules together, so that every cause for discarding a message can be recorded.
+The central chain-processing loop then calls each link's rule in turn, and if the rule matches, it executes the link's action.
+Most defer action until later, which has the effect of grouping the moderation rules together, so that every cause for discarding a message can be recorded.
 Actions can also *jump* to another chain, and there are chains which discard, reject (i.e. bounce back to the original author), and accept messages, as well as hold them for manual moderation.
 Thus accepting a message is implemented in the chain as a jump to the standard *accept* chain.

 A special action called *detour* can also be taken.
-You can think of a detour as suspending the processing of the current chain, pushing its state on a stack, and jumping to a new chain.
+A detour suspends the processing of the current chain, pushing its state on a stack, and jumping to a new chain.
 When that new chain is exhausted, the old chain is popped off the stack and resumed at the next link.
-Detours are currently only used to process a message through dynamically created chains, such as those that match header values based on database or configuration file entries.
+Detours are used for example, to process a message through dynamically created chains, such as those that match header values based on database or configuration file entries.

-Because chains and rules are extensible and customizable, just about any processing pipeline you can imagine can be implemented.

 Handlers and pipelines
 ======================

-Let's say that once a message as made its way through the chains and rules, Mailman has determined that it can be posted to the mailing list.
-Every subscribed member will get a copy of the message, but Mailman must first modify the message to meet its standards.
-For example, some headers may get added or deleted, and some messages may get some extra decorations that provide useful information, such as how to leave the mailing list.
+Once a message as made its way through the chains and rules, and a message is accepted for posting, the message must be further processed before it can be delivered to the final recipients.
+For example, some headers may get added or deleted, and some messages may get some extra decorations that provide important disclaimers or information, such as how to leave the mailing list.
 These modifications are performed by a *pipeline* which contains a sequence of *handlers*.
 In a manner similar to chains and rules, pipelines and handlers are extensible, but there are a number of built-in pipelines for the common cases.
 Handlers have a similar interface as rules, accepting a mailing list,